Additive posets, CW-complexes, and graphs: Atoms and tiles

 \subsection{Atoms}

 One says that an element~$a$ of a poset~$P$ \emph{covers} an element $b \in P$ if $b<a$ and there is no $c \in P$ such that $b<c<a$.
 An element of an additive poset is an \emph{atom} if it covers $0$.
-In other words, an element $a $ of an additive poset is an atom if (and only if) $a \neq 0$ and the tail $A_a$ of $a$ has no elements other than~$0$ and~$a$.
+In other words, an element $a $ of an additive poset is an atom if $a \neq 0$ and its tail consists solely of~$0$ and~$a$.
+For example, all nonzero vectors in an additive poset with trivial partial order are atoms.

-\begin{lemma} An element $a$ of an additive poset $A$ covers an element $b \in A$ if and only if $a+b$ is an atom of $A$ and $a+b \leq a$. \end{lemma}
+\begin{lemma} An element $a$ of an additive poset $A$ covers an element $b \in A$ if and only if $a+b$ is an atom and $a+b \leq a$. \end{lemma}